samiaittilat/Logistic-Regression-from-scratch-in-R/README.md

 You can also use _`summary (fit)`_ function  to display all the outputs listed above

 The function provides a plot that shows the decreasing of the loss function with respect to each epoch.

+#### - `Predict function`

+Congratulations !
+Your model is trained and it's time to make predictions.
+The predict function is quite simple and requires only 3 parameters.
+You need to specify the _`fit output object`_, _`the test set`_ and the _`type of predictions`_.
+The type parameter is set to _"class"_ by default which means that the function returns the categories or the classes of predictions.
+In case you want to display probabilities of belonging to a category, then you would go with the type _"posterior"_
+Again, you don't need to standardize or scale your test set.
+Just make sure that your test set is a dataframe.